 3. You can make beautiful arched windows with earthbags that are super-strong.

-4. Inserting 'strip-anchors' between layers of bags is a useful way of creating somewhere to bang your window frames in once the walls are finished.
+4. Inserting wooden anchors between layers of bags is a useful way of creating somewhere to bang your window frames in once the walls are finished.

 5. If your windows or door frames are not arched, you need nice fat lintels instead.
-This is definitely easier, but uses more timber and is not as strong.
+This is definitely easier, but uses more timber.